-I use a Clover needle felting pen tool (affiliate link) and find it very easy to handle, but you can use a plain felting needle or any tool you wish.
-My roving (love!) is from Ashford, locally produced in New Zealand.
+I use a Clover needle felting pen (affiliate link) and find it very easy to handle, but you can use a plain felting needle or any tool you wish.
+My roving (love!) is from Ashford, locally produced here in New Zealand.
 You can find wool roving through specialists, large craft stores, or online.
 Quality wool roving makes a huge difference when crafting – much easier to felt with.
 Using a cookie cutter to help with forming the heart instead of manually shaping was inspired by this DIY heart garland by My Poppet.

 Making a Needle Felted Pet Fur-Filled Heart